neuralpain/oneclickwinrar/README.md

 >                WinRAR - What's new in the latest version
 >
 >
->  Version 7.21 beta 1
+>  Version 7.22
 >
+>  1. Deleting from solid archives reverted to pre-7.20 state to finalize
+>     the fix in WinRAR 7.21 and avoid potential checksum errors.
+>
+>
+>  Version 7.21
+>
 >  1. WinRAR properly recognizes archives with a wrong file extension,
 >     containing an archive in another format stored without compression.
 >
 >     For example, if host.rar, storing nested.zip inside, was renamed to
->     host.zip, previous versions could display nested.zip contents
+>     host.zip, WinRAR 7.20 could display nested.zip contents when opening
->     when opening such host.zip.
+>     such host.zip.
 This version displays host.zip contents.
 >
 >  2. Similarly to Windows Explorer, the first click on size and time columns
 >     in WinRAR file list sets the reverse sort mode with largest and latest